HarshaVardhanScsbs/GPS_TOLL_BASED_SIMULATION_PYTHON-/README.md

 After creating the credentials, you will see a dialog with your Client ID and Client Secret.
 Click on "Download" to download the JSON file containing your credentials.
-Save this file securely and rename it to something appropriate like credentials.json.
+Save this file in the project directory and rename it to something appropriate like credentials.json.
+Then paste the credentials.json file path in User_report.py line 162

  6.3.
 Set up a Google Sheet and paste the code in AppScript using the following instructions:
 ## Set Up Your Google Apps Script